Which Came First, the Music or the Words? (A Greek Text and Coptic Melody:

 participles have been rendered as verbs; and the order of verses eight and nine

 has been reversed.
 Every effort has been made to keep the original meaning

 custom, unjust, violent, cruel”).

 11. (paranomoi; see n.
 9).

 skull,” which is the Greek rendering of the Hebrew Golgotha).
 In this phrase, the genitive (kraniou, “skull”) is usually used instead of the dative (kranio).
-Cf. B. F. Westcott and F. J. A. Hort, eds., The New Testament in Greek (New York: Macmillan, 1943), 68, 111, 234.
+Cf. B. F. Westcott and F. J. A.

 13. Cf. n.
 8.

 14. (xulo, “cudgel” or

 15. (mnemeio, “monument”).

 “raised from the dead”).